aiman-al-masoud/cinciarellang/docs/wiki/0-intro/README.md

 * Static typing and type inference. ❓
 * Terse and sugary high-level syntax! 🍭🍬
 * Support for Java classes and objects. ☕
+* A little help with concurrency, through the Promise API.

 Coding in it should feel like coding in a statically typed dialect of Python with functional overtones and native support for the wealth of libraries written in Java.